Hans-Adolf von Moltke: Danzig crisis

 On 23 March 1939, Moltke reported that the German annexation of the Memelland was "a very unpleasant surprise" in Warsaw.
 Moltke added "the main reason for this is that it is generally feared that now it will be the turn of Danzig and the Corridor".
 He also reported that the Polish government had ordered a partial mobilisation and was concentrating troops outside of the Free City of Danzig with the implied threat that Poland would occupy Danzig.
 Ribbentrop wrote up a démarche for Moltke to deliver to Beck that demanded that Poland allow the Free City of Danzig to rejoin Germany and offered parts of the Soviet Ukraine as a reward.
 Ribbentrop went on to write that if Beck rejected the démarche, Moltke was to tell him that Poland would be considered an enemy of the Reich.
 On 25 March 1939, Beck formally rejected a démarche from Moltke that requested that the return of Danzig to Germany.
 Beck told Moltke that changing the status of Danzig was not a subject open to negotiation.
-On 28 March 1939, Beck told Moltke that if the Senate of the Free City voting to have Danzig "go home to the Reich", as was then being discussed, that would be regarded as a casus belli by Poland.
+On 28 March 1939, Beck told Moltke that if the Senate of the Free City voted to have Danzig "go home to the Reich", as was then being discussed, that would be regarded as a casus belli by Poland.
 Moltke, speaking in French, the language of diplomacy at the time, protested, "You want to negotiate at the point of a bayonet!"
 Beck sarcastically replied in French, "That is your own method".
 Beck told Moltke in no uncertain terms that his government was not prepared to see Danzig rejoin Germany and was quite willing to go to war over the issue.
 On 28 March 1939, Beck informed Moltke in no uncertain terms that Poland was quite prepared to go to war if Germany tried unilaterally change the status of Danzig.

 On 29 March 1939, Baron Ernst von Weizsäcker, the State Secretary of the Auswärtiges Amt, stated in a message to the Danzig government the Reich would carry out a policy of Zermürbungspolitik (point of destruction) towards Poland and said that a compromise solution was not wanted to the Danzig Crisis.
 To reinforce the point, on 5 April 1939, Weizsäcker told Moltke that under no conditions was he to negotiate with the Poles as Weizsäcker's major fear was now that Beck might actually agree to the Free City rejoining Germany, which would deprive the Reich of its ostensible casus belli for war with Poland.